forrestwilkins/ferris-lab/README.md

 # Ferris Lab

-Fun and learning with Rust.
+Fun and learning with Rust